idiotandrobot/blog/_posts/2016-02-01-emailing-docs-in-office-2016-using-vba.md

 {% gist bfc1dbb11059836a9fce %}

 After upgrading to Office 2016 this stopped working.
-For some reason it was no longer possible to explicitly declare object types so `Dim Outlook As Outlook.Application` and `Dim MailItem As Outlook.MailItem` would cause *Compile error: User-defined type not defined* error messages.
+For some reason it was no longer possible to explicitly declare object types so `Dim Outlook As Outlook.Application` and `Dim MailItem As Outlook.MailItem` would cause *Compile error: User-defined type not defined.* error messages.

 Changing the declarations to `Dim Outlook As Object` and `Dim MailItem As Object` removed the error messages.